dainicole/course-listing-planner/README.md

 <br>5.
 A progress bar for required core CS courses is shown at the top of the page.
 It will update accordingly as a user checks off taken courses that fall under the category.
 A user can select their specific CS related major to see their specific core requirements and how far they are to completing all the courses.
 <br>6.
 The prereq/postreq graph nodes are color-coded based on the classes you've taken / marked that you want to take.

-<br>Ideas for creative portion:
-- show history for which classes you've done prereq/postreq trees for (easy click back to them)
-- workday integration?
-- history of when each class was offered?
-- ability to add courses to a comparison list (save to look at later)
-- can open courses in new tab?

 <br><br><br><br><br><br><br><br><br>
 Rubric